Nasrin-Rahimi/DataStructure-and-Algorithm/Array/array-definition.md

 1- allocating a new list
 2- copying the elements from the original list to the new list

-This takes O(n) time and O(n) space, where nn is the number of elements in the resulting list.
+This takes O(n) time and O(n) space, where n is the number of elements in the resulting list.

 *****************************
 In-Place Algorithm